Magnesium Alloy Ingot Prices, Trend, Chart, Demand, Market Analysis, News, Historical and Forecast Data Report 2025 Edition

 During the first quarter of 2025, the magnesium alloy ingot prices in the Netherlands reached 2420 USD/MT in March.
 The market featured a great deal of pricing volatility.
 Prices fluctuated significantly as a result of a mismatch between supply and demand.
 High stock levels and poor consumption kept the spot prices under pressure even though manufacturing costs remained constant.
 Negative market sentiment was exacerbated by the building industry's poor demand and the car sector's sluggish recovery.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the magnesium alloy ingot prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing magnesium alloy ingot prices.

 Q1 2025: